jameswniu/integration/README.md

 Data transformation old employee 2 to new JSON format.sql

-Display number of records processed and current DateTime in specified timezone.sh

 Transform internal manual Excel input into production JSON and store on Linux server.py

 Combine database and CSV data for management report.py

 Merge different customers for one report.sql

+Show number of records processed while displaying current DateTime in specified timezone.sh